Almost indiscernible sequences and convergence of canonical bases: Convergence of types and canonical bases

-This is usually viewed as a mere set (i.e., the minimal set to which $p$ has a non-dividing stationary restriction), but we will rather view it as an infinite tuple indexed by $\Phi(\bar x)$, i.e., living in the following infinite sort which only depends on the tuple $\bar x$:
+The canonical base is usually viewed as a mere set (i.e., the minimal set to which $p$ has a non forking stationary restriction), but we will rather view it as an infinite tuple indexed by $\Phi_m$, living in the infinite sort $S_{\Cb_m} = \prod_{\varphi\in \Phi_m} S_{\Cb_\varphi}$ which only depends on $m$ (compare with \cite{BenYaacov:UniformCanonicalBases}).
+Since we took $\Phi_m$ to be countable, the sort $S_{\Cb_m}$ consists of countable tuples.
+As such, it is naturally equipped with a metric by enumerating $\Phi_m = \{\varphi_n\}_{n \in \bN}$ and letting